-Receive free hands-on and tailored support in developing your own PCP or PPI.
+Receive free hands-on and tailored support in developing your own Pre-Commercial Procurement (PCP)

-The eafip initiative will support 12 procurers in developing a PCP or PPI by providing assistance (including legal assistance) in the start-up and implementation of an innovation procurement.
+The eafip initiative will support 6 procurers in developing a PCP by providing assistance (including legal assistance) in the start-up and implementation of an innovation procurement.
 All public procurers from EU member states are eligible to apply for assistance.

 - Interested in benefiting from this unique opportunity?
-Please fill in the online questionnaire below before 30th June 2016 and we will come back to you with further details.
+Please fill in the online questionnaire before 17th November 2016 and we will come back to you with further details.